hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 * The storage controller count settings should be configured as necessary to cover all of the disks on the template.
 For best results, only configure this setting for the number of controllers you will need to cover your disk quantity and bandwidth needs, and configure your template accordingly.
 For most workloads, this setting should be kept at the default of `1` SCSI controller, and all disks in the template should reside on the single, primary controller.
 * Some operating systems do not respond well to a change in disk controller type.
 Ensure that `scsi_type` is set to an exact match of the template's controller set.
 For maximum compatibility, make sure the SCSI controllers on the source template are all the same type.

 You can use the [`vsphere_virtual_machine`][tf-vsphere-virtual-machine-ds] data source, which provides disk attributes, network interface types, SCSI bus types, and the guest ID of the source template, to return this information.
-See the section on [cloning and customization example](#cloning-and-customization-example) for more information.
+See the section on [cloning and customization](#cloning-and-customization) for more information.

 ## Virtual Machine Migration